Ružomberok: Industry and commerce

 Ružomberok was famous in the 20th century as an industrial town.
 The resulting pollution has remained one of the biggest challenges the town faces.
 It had the largest cotton mill in Slovakia: BZVIL or Texicom; and still has one of the largest exporter businesses in Slovakia: Mondi SCP, formerly known as SCP – Severoslovenské celulózky a papierne.
 Texicom went bankrupt in 2006.
 Mondi SCP is a paper and pulp factory and is the biggest employer in the Ružomberok district and the Liptov region.
 The town also has a brick factory located in the south.

 Ružomberok is nowadays also considered a good shopping town, with almost all supermarket brands.
-These include Billa, Tesco, Lidl, Kaufland, Jednota, Hypernova, Verex and Kinekus.
-Aupark and Aldi are also planned.

 Schools

 Apart from its numerous primary and secondary schools, the town also has 2 grammar schools and 2 universities.
 The Catholic University is based in Ružomberok, and the University of Žilina has a branch in the town.
 Since September 2007, it has not been possible to study at the detached workplace of the University of Žilina.